Top 5 This Week

 Best Places to Live in Alberta 2026: Calgary Neighbourhoods, Edmonton, and the Mountain Towns

-Alberta’s residential landscape is shaped by the province’s two dominant cities — Calgary (1.3 million) and Edmonton (1.0 million) — and by the unique phenomenon of the Rocky Mountain lifestyle communities (Canmore, Cochrane, Okotoks) that have grown from small towns into substantial communities as Albertans seek mountain access without the expense of Banff National Park.
-The defining residential choice in Alberta is the Calgary-versus-Edmonton comparison (a provincial rivalry with the cultural depth of the Sydney-Melbourne debate), and within Calgary, the choice between the inner-city character neighbourhoods (Inglewood, Kensington, Mission) and the outer ring communities that provide the best housing value in the province.
-The province’s no-income-tax and no-PST advantages make the after-tax income comparison dramatically favourable for high-income earners relocating from Ontario or BC, and that financial arithmetic has consistently driven professional migration to Calgary throughout the resources economy’s growth periods.
+Alberta’s residential map is shaped by the province’s two dominant cities — Calgary (1.3 million) and Edmonton (1.0 million) — and by the Rocky Mountain lifestyle communities (Canmore, Cochrane, Okotoks) that have grown from small towns into substantial centres as Albertans seek mountain access without the expense of Banff National Park.
+The defining residential question in Alberta is the Calgary-versus-Edmonton comparison (a provincial rivalry with the cultural depth of the Sydney-Melbourne debate), and within Calgary, the choice between the inner-city character neighbourhoods (Inglewood, Kensington, Mission) and the outer-ring communities that deliver the strongest housing value in the province.
+Alberta’s no-PST advantage and its provincial income tax rates — among the lowest in Canada, running from 8 per cent on the first $61,200 to 15 per cent on the highest incomes in 2026 — make the after-tax arithmetic dramatically favourable for high earners relocating from Ontario or BC, and that math has consistently driven professional migration to Calgary through the resource economy’s growth periods.

 1. Inglewood and Ramsay: Calgary’s Arts District

-Inglewood, Calgary’s oldest neighbourhood on the Bow River east of the downtown core, is the city’s most characterful inner-city address — a commercial strip (9th Avenue SE) of independent restaurants, record shops, vintage clothing stores, and craft breweries (Village Brewery, Ol Beautiful) that has cultivated a creative community character without losing the neighbourhood’s historical working-class identity.
-The Bow River pathway system runs through Inglewood, connecting to the downtown and to the Inglewood Bird Sanctuary (one of the largest urban bird sanctuaries in Canada) within walking distance of the residential streets.
-Ramsay, immediately south of Inglewood, provides similar character (the Ramsay Design Centre, the old residential workers’ cottages) at slightly lower prices.
-Median detached house price: CAD $600,000–$900,000.
+Inglewood, Calgary’s oldest neighbourhood on the Bow River east of the downtown core, is the city’s most characterful inner-city address — a commercial strip (9th Avenue SE) of independent restaurants, record shops, vintage clothing stores, and craft breweries (Village Brewery, Ol Beautiful) that has cultivated a creative identity without shedding its historical working-class roots.
+The Bow River pathway system runs through the neighbourhood, connecting downtown to the Inglewood Bird Sanctuary (one of the largest urban bird sanctuaries in Canada) within walking distance of the residential streets.
+Ramsay, immediately south, offers similar character — the Ramsay Design Centre, the old workers’ cottages — at slightly lower prices.
+Detached homes typically run CAD $600,000 to $900,000.

 2. Kensington and Sunnyside: The Inner-North Village